-As we walked over to our butcher shop yesterday afternoon, we were already thinking burgers.
+As we walked over to our butcher shop, we were already thinking burgers.
 Once we got there we were talking with our butcher Steve about doing different cheese stuffed burgers.
-They also sell a load of different local cheeses there but I got to thinking, I have some Danish blue cheese left in the fridge I need to use from last week’s Buffalo Chicken Pizza, so we just bought some ground chuck roast and buns because I had a plan formulating.
+They also sell a load of different local cheeses there but I got to thinking, I have some Danish blue cheese left in the fridge I need to use, so we just bought some ground chuck roast and buns because I had a plan formulating.

 A while back we tried making a Juicy Lucy, which is when you take 2 smaller burgers and stuff them with cheese and seal up the edges.
 I am not sure if we even ended up posting about them because we found most of the cheese leaked out.
 This time I thought instead of trying to seal up 2 patties, I would make one big ball, press a hole into the middle and stuff with cheese, then I only had to seal 1 side.

 Worked like a charm.
 I got very little cheese leakage this time!!!